Myraas/Mailbox-Permissions-Revoker/README.md

 You can find the AdminDroid script here:
 [GetMailboxPermission.ps1](https://github.com/admindroid-community/powershell-scripts/blob/master/Office%20365%20Mailbox%20Permissions%20Report/GetMailboxPermission.ps1)

 Note: This script is created and maintained by AdminDroid.
 Please refer to their repository for updates and support.
+Special thanks to AdminDroid for providing a tool that complements this script’s functionality.

 ## Disclaimer